huynguy-db/arcion-docs/content/docs/references/extractor-reference.md

     delta-snapshot-keys: [col1, col2, col3]`  # A list of monotonic increasing numeric/timestamp columns which gets new value on each INSERT/UPDATE
     ```

 12. **row-identifier-key**: If a table does not have a PK/UK defined on it, then we strongly recommend that you specify a `row-identifier-key`: a single column or a group of columns that are ensured to be unique in the table by your applications.
-Blitzz leverages this `row-identifier-key` to achieve a much better overall performance for incremental replication (in the absence of PK/UK).
+Arcion leverages this `row-identifier-key` to achieve a much better overall performance for incremental replication (in the absence of PK/UK).
 This configuration lets you specify a global `row-identifier-key`.
-Blitzz Replicant makes use of this key to perform certain replication (unless this configuration is overridden in per-table-config for this table).
+Arcion Replicant makes use of this key to perform certain replication (unless this configuration is overridden in per-table-config for this table).

 13. **update-key**: This lets users specify a key that Replicant should use to perform DELETES/UPDATES on the target system under the following scenarios:
     * PK/UK does not exist.